MonetDB/MonetDB-PHP/protocol_doc/README.md

 | 3 | 6 | Column count |
 | 4 | 5 | Tuple count |

-The original table had only 5 columns, but this response returned 6, as the last one is for the `?` placeholder.
+The original table had only 5 columns, but this response returned 6 data rows, as the last one is for the `?` placeholder.
 The additional type information of the placeholders is not really required if you implement a library for a typed language.
 Because than you can just ask the users to always pass the